6 month sleep regression: myth or real?

 (1) Sleep onset associations

-Many babies this age will sleep better at night with 1 - 2 nighttime feedings.
+Many babies this age will sleep better overnight with 1 - 2 feedings.
 Infants who regularly eat more than that during the night may continue to eat less during the day because they’re not as hungry.
 This can create a cycle where your baby will continue to make up the intake during the night.

-Keep in mind that many babies have a growth spurt [] at this age.
-You might notice an increase in appetite for 2 - 3 days, which may temporarily lead to some new hunger-related wakings.
+Keep in mind that many babies go through a growth spurt [] at this age.
+You may notice an increase in appetite for 2 - 3 days, which can lead to some new hunger-related wakings.

-When babies begin to master a new motor skill, whether that’s rolling, sitting up, or , sleep is often impacted.
-Your baby may get “stuck” in an uncomfortable position or simply prefer to practice their new moves at night.
+Babies are often doing so many new and exciting things at this age!
+When they’re working on a new motor skill — like rolling, sitting up, or — sleep is often impacted.
+Your baby may get “stuck” in an uncomfortable position in their crib or simply prefer to practice their new moves at night.
 Either way, it can take a few weeks for your baby to adjust to their new mobility.
+Practicing these fun new skills is much more fun than sleeping, after all!

 Signs of 6 month sleep issues and regressions